evonmg/evonmg.github.io/food.md

 **Gene's Flatbread** (Boston): Hole in the wall Xi'an place just outside of Chinatown that's also 100% peanut free!
 They do spicy noodle soups with huge amounts of lamb/pork, lamb skewers, and roujiamo for *insane* prices (you can get a humongous bowl of noodles with overflowing slices of meat on top for under $12!).
 And did I mention how thick their noodles are??
 Recommendations: hot & sour noodle soup, lamb noodle soup, pork roujiamo

 **Jahunger** (locations in both Providence and Cambridge): authentic Uyghur cuisine!
 I love noodles and spicy food, and this place does both amazingly (the hand pulled noodles are to die for).
 Their kitchen is 100% peanut free!
-Recommendations: spicy green beans, Jahunger noodles, laghman, chicken stew (dapanji), original meefen, lamb skewer, spicy eggplant, honey cake
+Recommendations: spicy green beans, Jahunger noodles, laghman, chicken stew (dapanji), original meefen, lamb skewer, mutton noodle soup, spicy eggplant, honey cake

+**Jiro's** (Boston): Unassuming, hole in the wall sushi spot near Chinatown that serves delicious chirashi boxes!
+The fish is fresh and the chef's special changes every day.
+Recommendations: chirashi omakase box

 **Kenzoku Mazesoba** (Boston): they specialize in mazesoba (Japanese brothless ramen) but also offer other dishes like sushi.
 They also offer you a small bowl of rice to soak up your leftover sauce when you're done with the noodles.
 Recommendations: tan tan mazesoba, shoyu mazesoba, matcha latte